iodepo/odis-arch/book/indexing/index.md

 triplestore, or wish to leverage a commercial object store?
 Simply modify the architecture to do so.

+## ODIS Catalog as Index Source

+Before we discuss indexing source a key question is what source will be index.
+OIH is not a web crawl in that is doesn't move from source to source based on the content of those sources.

+Rather, the OIH index is based on a list of sources selected ahead of time.
+At this time that set of sources if based on those partners engaged in the development phase of OIH.
+As the work moves to a more routine operation the sources will come fro the [ODIS Catalog](https://catalogue.odis.org/).

+The ODIS Catalog will then act as a curated source of domains for inclusion in the Ocean InfoHub.
+This will provide a level of curation and vetted of sources and ensure sources are aware of the technical requirements for inclusion in the OIH index.

 ## Gleaner

 As mentioned Gleaner is simply an app.
 It can be run on Linux, Mac OS X or Windows.
 It does